-The laws contain a number of requirements that Magistrates must adhere to when making decisions involving family violence.
+The laws contain some requirements that Magistrates must adhere to when making decisions involving family violence.
 The intention is that the public can expect consistency in outcomes when matters involving family violence come before the Magistrates Court.

-The Act contains a much wider purpose than was previously the case under Victorian law.
-The Act provides that the purpose of the new law is to:
+The Act contains a much wider purpose than was previously the case under the Victorian law.
+The Act provides that the use of the new law is to:

 - Maximise safety for children and adults who have experienced family violence.

-- Prevent and reduce family violence to the greatest extent possible.
+- Prevent and reduce family violence to the most significant extent possible.

 - Promote the need for perpetrators of family violence to be accountable for their actions